imkiva/gnupg-windows-arm/README.md

 # GNU Privacy Guard for Windows on ARM

-This script build the GnuPG 2.4.0 with the following compatibilities, which is suitable for `git commit` without smart cards:
+This script builds the GnuPG 2.4.0 with the following compatibilities, which is suitable for `git commit` without smart cards.
+More compatibilities will be add in the future (when I need it).

+You can download the cross compiled portable installation from the artifact of GitHub Actions.

 ```
         GnuPG v2.4.0 has been configured as follows: